pgminin/tello-vision-telemetry-lab/README.md

 Horizontal angle error between the detected face and the center of the image (degrees)

 ### estimatedDistance
-3D Distance between drone and the detected face (cm).
+3D Distance between the drone and the detected face (cm).

 ### estimatedXPos, estimatedYPos, estimatedZPos
 estimatedDistance decomposed in the (X,Y,Z) drone frame reference (cm).